Faculty Services and Guidelines

 Our primary goal is to support the needs of the students in your classes.
 For this reason, faculty requests for book and media purchases receive the highest priority since student utilization of library resources is driven by your course assignments.
 Contact your subject liaison to submit a book or media purchase request.
 In many cases, we are able to fulfill all faculty requests.
 However, due to budget constraints, we ask all faculty members to rank their requests based on the following need level:

 1: Critical - Vital to teaching my current classes and will definitely be used by my students.

 2: Collection Enhancement - Fills gaps in the library collection and may be used occasionally by my students.

 3: Wish List - Item is relevant to the subject areas I teach and would be nice to have in the library collection.

-When making requests, we ask that you also indicate whether the item would be put on Reserve and to which class(es) and instructor(s) it should be linked.
-Please contact your subject liaison to submit book and media requests.
+When making requests, we ask that you also indicate whether the item should be put on Reserve and to which class(es) and instructor(s) it should be linked.
+Please contact your Faculty Librarian subject liaison to submit book and media requests.